OpenCilk/www.opencilk.org/src/contribute.md

 Are you doing something with performance engineering that you want people to hear about?
 Are you writing how-tos or tutorials to help students with OpenCilk?
 We would love to hear!
 Have you prepared a presentation, video, or other educational materials about OpenCilk?
 Let us know!
 If you’re unsure where to start or how your skills fit in, [reach out](https://github.com/OpenCilk/opencilk-project/discussions)!

 ## Educating
+Are you teaching with OpenCilk?
+We welcome your contributions in this area.

+## Forums
+Ask or answer questions on the OpenCilk forums.